companje/Excel97-Cyberdeck/README.md

 The Cyberdeck software integrates Arduino firmware, Python scripts, and VBA macros to bridge the gap between hardware and Microsoft Excel 1997.

 ### Arduino Firmware
-The Arduino MEGA handles input from all sensors and sends the data over serial communication.
+The [Arduino Firmware](Arduino/Cyberdeck.ino) handles input from all sensors connected to the MEGA and sends the data over serial communication.

 - Example: Reading input from buttons and sliders**
 ```cpp